Self-hosting architecture & decision framework

 Agent workers

 If you are running voice AI or other agent-based applications, agent workers connect to LiveKit as participants.
 They can run on the same Kubernetes cluster or on separate GPU-equipped nodes.
 Agents register with LiveKit through the same Redis instance, so dispatch routing works automatically.
+You handle scaling, health checks, and resource allocation.

 Monitoring stack